-In 1972, Congress stated its intention that Social Security be financed on a pay-as-you-go basis.
+In 1972, Congress stated its intention that Social Security was to be financed on a pay-as-you-go basis.
 This means that income from the payroll tax and taxation of Social Security benefits would be just sufficient to pay benefits and administration expenses and to maintain a small trust fund as a buffer against short-term fluctuations in income and expenses.
 Under such a system, income from investment earnings would be negligible compared to other program income.
-Benefit payments are expected to increase substantially beginning in 2008 when the first baby boomers reach the eligibility age for old age benefits.
 To maintain a true pay-as-you-go financing regime, the payroll tax would need to change periodically to track changes in the benefit payments.

 However, when Congress adopted the last major changes to Social Security in 1983, it elected to maintain a level tax rate beginning in 1990.
 This level tax rate was intended to keep the system in actuarial balance through the end of the 75-year actuarial projection period, which at that time ended in 2058.
 Because benefit payments were expected to be lower during the first part of this period and higher later, the inevitable result has been that, since 1983, the system has built up a sizable trust fund, and will continue adding to the trust fund for many more years.
-Currently, about 90 percent of Social Security's tax income goes to pay benefits, while the rest accumulates in the trust funds.
-The 2006 trustees' report projects that the trust funds, now containing \$1.9 trillion, will reach a peak of over \$6 trillion in 2027, and be drawn down to zero in 2040, about a decade and a half earlier than projected in 1983.
+The 2013 trustees report projects that the trust funds, now containing \$2.7 trillion, will reach a peak in 2020, and be drawn down to zero in 2033, more than two decades earlier than projected in 1983.

-Some people say that, because of this large trust fund build-up, Social Security's financing is no longer pay-as-you-go, but rather includes a significant degree of pre-funding.
+Some say that, because of this large trust fund build-up, Social Security's financing is no longer pay-as-you-go, but rather includes a significant degree of pre-funding.
 Whether one characterizes Social Security's financing as pay-as-you-go or partially pre-funded is a matter of personal preference.
 The important point is that the ongoing gradual build-up of assets in the trust funds is expected to be a temporary phenomenon, which will be followed by a more rapid draw-down to zero unless changes are made to the program.

-Social Security trust fund assets are invested almost entirely in non-marketable special-issue U.S. government securities that represent loans to the U.S. Treasury's general fund.
+Social Security's trust fund assets are invested almost entirely in non-marketable special-issue U.S. government securities that represent loans to the U.S. Treasury's general fund.
 Thus, one result of the trust fund build-up has been that Social Security is financing a portion of the deficit spending from the general fund.
-When the trust funds are drawn down, the Treasury will need to find an alternate source for this financing.
-For this reason, some individuals are troubled by the large trust fund accumulations and are resistant to program changes that may increase Social Security financing of the rest of the government.
+Some economists believe the availability of this large pool of assets on loan to the Treasury encourages the government to spend more than it otherwise would.
+When the trust funds are drawn down, the Treasury must then find an alternate source for this financing.
+This line of thinking makes some people wary of large trust fund accumulations and resistant to program changes that may further increase the buildup of assets in the trust funds.

-Chart 2 illustrates expected program income and outgo as determined in the 2006 trustees' report.
-Program income (excluding investment income) is expected to exceed program outgo until about the year 2017 and is expected to be much less than program outgo after that time.
+Chart 2 illustrates expected program income and outgo as determined using the intermediate assumptions from the 2013 trustees report.
+Program income (excluding investment income) is expected to fall short of program outgo in all future years.
 This chart shows that immediate increases in program income or immediate decreases in program outgo will produce larger trust fund accumulations in the near-term.
-This can be avoided by delaying any tax rate increases or benefit decreases to 2017 or later, in which case they would need to be much larger than if the changes were made effective immediately.
+This can be avoided by delaying any tax-rate increases or benefit decreases until permanent deficits under the current-law program have begun, in which case they would need to be much larger than if the changes were made effective immediately.